tcnksm/go-latest/README.md

 `go-latest` is a pacakge to check a provided version is latest or not from various sources.

-If you're building tool in Golang, you can use this pacakge for encourage user to upgrade latest version of your tool.
-For source to check, currecntly we can use Tags on Github, [HTML Meta tag](doc/html_meta.md), JSON response and HTML scraping.
+Once you distribute your tool and user started to use it, it's difficult to tell users that new version is released and encourage them to use new one. `go-latest` enables you to do that by just preparing simple source.
+For sources, currecntly you can use tags on Github, [HTML meta tag](doc/html_meta.md) (HTML scraping) and JSON response.

 See more details in document at [https://godoc.org/github.com/tcnksm/go-latest](https://godoc.org/github.com/tcnksm/go-latest).